 I’m slightly obsessed with turning this antler-esque, sweet and savoury recipe straddling root into the most perfect cake.
 There are photos on my iCloud storage depot of failed efforts galore that have not made it to my Facebook page let alone my blog.
 Not that any of them are inedible by a long mark but still, not until today do I feel ready to share a ginger cake recipe with you all.
 This scorched savannah sunset of a cake is almost there.
 So close in fact, I have to share it now before I fiddle and make it truly my own.

-The unusual use of fresh ginger in such a large quantity together with not only a small amount of the warming spices of cinnamon, gloves and ginger but a hefty half teaspoon of freshly cracked black pepper lifts the cake to a whole new and fresh tasting level.
-Don’t be scared – the pepper adds to the heat of the ginger rather than coming though as a taste in itself.
-Think of it as a flavour enhancer in the way sea salt lifts savoury dishes or even caramel, making it more sweet – a slightly counterintuitive addition but one that has only to be experienced once to convert any skeptic.
+The unusual use of fresh ginger in such a large quantity together with not only a small amount of the warming spices of cinnamon, cloves and ginger but a hefty half teaspoon of freshly cracked black pepper lifts the cake to a whole new and fresh tasting level.
+Don’t be scared – the pepper adds to the heat of the ginger rather than coming through as a taste in itself.
+Think of it as a flavour enhancer in the way sea salt lifts savoury dishes or even caramel, making it sweeter – a slightly counterintuitive addition but one that has only to be experienced once to convert any sceptic.

 As for the texture if the cake, well, as this is an oil cake, it straightaway produces a lighter, softer bake than one made by traditionally creaming butter with sugar does.
 In fact, it is almost a gingerbread recipe as it utilises the addition of bicarbonate of soda, whisked rapidly into boiled water then poured quickly into the syrup and oil mixture.
 It gives a bounce to the cake which belies the lack of creaming as well as the lack of whisking the eggs beyond breaking them down and incorporating them into the batter.

 Plain and warm, it would make an excellent addition to any afternoon tea table.
-It would make a heart warming gift too especially as us in the northern hemisphere are inching (in my summer-loving case a little hesitantly) ever closer to winter.
-Ginger and its slow burning spicy heat always reminds me of cooler days where an extra jumper or cardy are mandatory to get through the day.
+It would make a heartwarming gift too especially for us in the northern hemisphere are inching (in my summer-loving case a little hesitantly) ever closer to winter.
+Ginger and its slow-burning spicy heat always remind me of cooler days where an extra jumper or cardy are mandatory to get through the day.
 Days where you’ve wrapped up warm and been for a bracing walk, your cheeks pink from the chill wind in the nippy air, ice blue skies abounding with the odd fluffy white cloud.
-You put the kettle on, I’ll get the tea pot and we’ll both have a streaming hot cuppa and a sticky slab of this cake.
-Makes it worth your while saying goodbye to summer for another year doesn’t it?
+You put the kettle on, I’ll get the tea pot and we’ll both have a steaming hot cuppa and a sticky slab of this cake.
+Makes it worth your while saying goodbye to summer for another year, doesn’t it?

 A scoop of vanilla ice cream on the side is ever our favourite accompaniment to an otherwise plain but freshly baked cake though.
 David himself recommends a lemon curdy mascarpone cream on the side or for those wishing to go the extra mile, a plum and cinnamon compote on the side.
 My fuzzy orange hubby and I are currently running on storecupboard rations as my first month at work has seen me be a little too extravagant but believe me, next time – that compote will be mine!